borakisalar/bcomm/README.md

 bcomm bloom file_A.txt file_B.txt
 ```

-## How It Works
-1.  **Phase 1**: Reads the first file, populating both a Bloom Filter and a Hash Set.
-2.  **Phase 2**: Streams the second file and checks each line against the Bloom Filter.
-3.  **Phase 3**: If the filter returns a positive result (potential match), it performs an exact lookup in the Hash Set to eliminate false positives.

 ## References
 Special thanks to **Peter Scott** for the implementation of the MurmurHash3 algorithm used in this project.
 Original source: [https://github.com/PeterScott/murmur3](https://github.com/PeterScott/murmur3)